mhmdsab/ml-streaming-pipeline/README.md

   - model training folder contains the training script. upon training, log file is created with all the training details registered.

+  **HOW TO SETUP**

+  1- Clone the repo.

+  2- Install the dependencies in the requirements.txt file.

+  3- Run run.sh file, now you have producer api up and running on port 5005 and model server on 5000.

+  4- Replace the demo test set in model_train/Data folder.

+  5- In a separate console, run python fire_and_ack.py to start streaming.

   **TODO**

-  - Restructure the system to be completely deployable via docker-swarm and kubernetes, which improves the scalabiltity and the performance of the system.
+  - Reform the system to be completely deployable via docker-swarm and kubernetes, which improves the scalabiltity and the performance of the system.